QUARTERLY EPS CHANGE (THIS QUARTER VS. SAME QUARTER LAST YEAR): [FAIL]

-The EPS growth for this quarter relative to the same quarter a year earlier for EIX (45.00%) is above the minimum 18% that this methodology likes to see for a "good" growth company.
-Furthermore, growth from Q5 to Q1 beat estimates, for this year and next, by more than 25%.
-This is considered extremely upbeat, hence EIX passes the first requirement.
+The EPS growth for this quarter relative to the same quarter a year earlier for EIX (-23.84%) is below the minimum 18% that this methodology likes to see for a "good" growth company.
+EIX fails the first requirement.

 ANNUAL EARNINGS GROWTH: [FAIL]

 This methodology looks for annual earnings growth above 18%, but prefers higher than 25%.
 EIX's annual earnings growth rate over the past five years of 10.77% fails this test.

 EARNINGS CONSISTENCY: [FAIL]

 According to this methodology, each year's EPS numbers should be better than the previous year's.
 One dip is allowed, but the following year's earnings should be a new high.
 EIX, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were 3.32, 3.16, 4.61, 2.68, 4.34, fails this criterion, as more than 1 dip is unacceptable to the methodology.

 Investors should keep an eye open for stocks that are trading within 15% of their 52-week highs, as it is likely to continue in its upward trend.
 EIX's pricing data is not available, hence an opinion cannot be rendered at the current time.

 This methodology likes to see confirmation from this indicator when buying as a sign of a company's recently strong momentum.
 It shows a company's weekly performance in comparison to the overall market, as measured by the S&P 500.
 Look for a general upward trend in weekly relative strength, as the best stocks usually act better than the overall market.
 EIX's relative strength trend has been increasing over the last 4 months.
 This type of price action is favorable.